iPhone battery not charging to 100%? Here's the fix!

 (Image credit: Christine Romero-Chan / iMore)

-From simple software problems to bigger hardware fixes, there are plenty of reasons why your brand new iPhone 15 Pro Max, or older iPhone 13 may be not charging to 100%.
+From simple software problems to bigger hardware fixes, there are plenty of reasons why your brand new iPhone 15 Pro Max, or older iPhone 13 may not be charging to 100%.
 This could leave you with less charge at the end of the day or cause you to get less time out of Apple's most impressive devices.

 Why is my iPhone not charging past the 80% threshold?